joebertj/katacoda-scenarios/basic-network/step6.md

-DNS servers resolves names to IP addresses.
-In Linux it is configured in a file.

-## Let DNS servers resolve the IP of google.com

-`ping -c 1 google.com | head -1 | awk '{print $3}'`{{execute}}

-The value displayed is one of the IP addresses of google.com
+We already know that the DNS Servers are configured in `/etc/resolv.conf`

-## List DNS Servers
+## Add 1.1.1.1 as a new DNS server

-`cat /etc/resolv.conf`{{execute}}

-The IP address after the word nameserver is a designated DNS server and will answer to DNS requests.
+1.1.1.1 is a DNS server owned by Cloudflare.

+`echo "nameserver 1.1.1.1" >> /etc/resolv.conf`{{execute}}

+The above command will add 1.1.1.1 as a DNS server.